inesaranab/Agentic-Sentiment-Analyzer/CERTIFICATION_ANSWERS.md

 **For YouTube comments, semantic embeddings struggle with:**
 1. **Sarcasm and Irony**: "Oh great, another bug" (positive embedding, negative sentiment)
-2. **Short Text**: Comments like "lol" or "nice" lack semantic richness, provide very little signal
+2. **Short Text**: Comments like "lol" or "nice" lack semantic richness, provide very little signal for semantic embeddings.
 3. **Domain-Specific Terms**: "NPC behavior" might match unrelated gaming content
-4. **Exact Match Needs**: Questions like "What do users say about the refund policy?" need exact keyword matching, not semantic similarity
+4. **Exact Match Needs**: Questions like "What does user @XXX say about the refund policy?" need exact keyword matching, not semantic similarity

 **Hypothesis:** Lexical retrieval (BM25) might perform better for short, keyword-rich comments where exact matching is more reliable than semantic similarity.

 ---

-## Task 6: Advanced Retrieval Methods Implemented (5 points)
+## Task 6: Advanced Retrieval Methods

-### Overview: Three Advanced Retrieval Strategies Tested

 Based on the **context precision weakness (63.33%)** identified in Task 5,  **three advanced retrieval methods**  are tested against the Naive RAG baseline: